Communicating the gravitational-wave discoveries of the LIGO-Virgo-KAGRA Collaboration: Conclusions

 Communicating LVK discoveries has a unique set of challenges, but each provides an opportunity: \begin{itemize} \item GWs are an unfamiliar means of performing astronomy.
-Unlike traditional astronomy, we do not directly image our sources.
+Unlike traditional astronomy, GW astronomy does not directly image sources.
 However, GW data is suitable for audification, and a variety of tactile resources have been made.
-These make GW astronomy accessible to people with vision impairments, who are often excluded from accessible astronomy communication~\cite{BellSilverman:2019}. \item LVK results are produced by large teams.
+These make GW astronomy accessible to people with vision impairments, who are often excluded from accessible astronomy communication~\citep{BellSilverman:2019}, in addition to providing a novel way to explain these physical concepts. \item LVK results are produced by large teams.
 This makes it difficult for those outside to understand how discoveries are made, or to construct human-interest stories.
-However, this enables us to emphasise the importance of teamwork and international cooperation to science.
-The LVK’s breakthroughs are a direct contrast to the popular perception that scientific breakthroughs come from lone geniuses~\cite{LariviereEtAl:2015, AksnesAagaard:2021}.
-The diversity of the LVK’s membership allows us to draw upon many different lived experiences, and demonstrate that scientists may come from any background. \item After the initial first observations, many detections were similar to those discovered previously.
-The increase in the LVK’s detection rate is an experimental triumph—what was once extraordinary is now everyday.
-However, many detections are now not novel.
+However, this enables emphasization of the importance of teamwork and international cooperation to science.
+The LVK’s breakthroughs are a contrast to the popular perception that scientific breakthroughs come from lone geniuses~\citep{LariviereEtAl:2015, AksnesAagaard:2021}.
+The diversity of the LVK’s membership also allows us to draw upon many different lived experiences, and demonstrate that scientists may come from any background. \item After the initial first observations, many detections were similar to those discovered previously.
+The increase in the LVK’s detection rate is an experimental triumph---what was once extraordinary is now everyday.
 It is therefore necessary to concentrate on the science enabled by a large set of detections.
-This has a benefit of reflecting that most scientific progress comes from careful study rather than a dramatic breakthrough. \end{itemize} While the LVK has benefitted from an existing interest in black holes and space, it has also faced hurdles, such as a tendency to misattribute discoveries to LIGO alone.
-As the field continues to mature, we expect that communication strategies will need to continue to evolve to reflect both the state of the field, and the interest and awareness of our audiences.
+This has a benefit of reflecting that most scientific progress comes from careful study rather than a dramatic breakthrough. \end{itemize} Elements of each challenge may translate to other communication efforts: \begin{itemize} \item When abstract or theoretical concepts are being communicated, having diverse explanations (combining multiple views of the concept and engaging multiple senses) may aid audience comprehension. \item When results come from large collaborations, which is increasingly common in physics and astronomy~\citep{Smith:2016,BattistonEtAl:2019}, drawing upon the diverse experiences of collaboration members may help engage members of the public with similar backgrounds. \item When a new field is founded, charting the way the field will evolve long term may help increase scientific literacy regarding how scientific progress is made through many small advancements (in addition to through big discoveries). \end{itemize} Consequently, while we do not expect the exact circumstances faced by the LVK will be replicated, we anticipate that insights into GW-science communication may benefit others across science.